-Thomas L. McKinley, professor of music theory and composition at Lynn University, serves as curriculum coordinator and undergraduate academic advisor for the Conservatory of Music.
+Thomas L. McKinley, professor of music theory and composition at Lynn University, serves as curriculum coordinator and undergraduate academic adviser for the Conservatory of Music.
 A busy composer and instructor, McKinley’s teaching experience spans more than two decades and includes positions previously held at Tulane University, the College of the Holy Cross, Tufts University and the New England Conservatory’s Extension Division.

 McKinley received his Ph.D.
 (1987) and A.M.
 (1984) degrees in composition from Harvard University and his M.M.
 (1980) and B.M.
 (1978) degrees, also in composition, from the University of Cincinnati’s College-Conservatory of Music.
 His teachers have included Norman Dinerstein, Ivan Tcherepnin, Peter Lieberson, Earl Kim, Leon Kirchner and Sir Peter Maxwell Davies.

 McKinley has had compositions performed throughout the United States, as well as internationally in Madrid; Spain; and Rotterdam, the Netherlands.
 He has received grants, awards and commissions from the James Pappoutsakis Memorial Fund, Inc.; the Massachusetts Council on the Arts and Humanities (Extension Works); Harvard University; ASCAP/Aspen Music School; the Georgia Woodwind Quintet (in residence at the University of Georgia); Marc Reese (trumpet, Empire Brass); the Wesley Weyman Fund (Boston, MA); and the University of Cincinnati; the Florida State Music Teachers Association (2014 Commissioned Composer); and was the Composer-in-Residence at the 6th Annual New Music Festival at Lynn University (2011).

 McKinley's Six Bagatelles for Wind Quintet have been recorded on CD by the Georgia Woodwind Quintet.
 He was one of the founding members of the Boston-based performing group Extension Works and served as its secretary/treasurer for five years.
 In October 1986 he was invited to have works played and be a guest performer (piano) at the 62nd State Convention of the Kentucky Federation of Music Clubs.